Work and philosophy of one of Scandinavia's most renowned contemporary architects

 440 pages, 404 color and 254 b/w illustrations, plans, and diagrams

 20 x 27.5 cm

 One of Sweden’s most renowned contemporary architects, Johan Celsing has created a diverse body of work, from housing to public institutions, including museums, libraries, and churches.
 All of Celsing’s work is united by an intense and realistic engagement with the craft of building.

 Johan Celsing: Buildings, Texts is the first book to date to comprehensively collect Celsing’s designs.
 It features both built and unrealized projects through working drawings and sketches, watercolors, models, and new photographs by London-based photographer Ioana Marinescu.
 In addition to some 660 illustrations, the Celsing’s work is discussed in essays by architects, educators, and critics Claes Caldenby and Wilfried Wang.
 A selection of Celsing’s own writings rounds out this beautiful monograph.

 Pamela Johnston is a London-based editor who works with architects and architectural schools and institutions around the world.

-Johan Celsing is an architect with a studio in Stockholm and a branch office in Malmö.
-He is professor of architecture at Stockholm’s KTH Royal Institute of Technology.
+Johan Celsing, born 1955, is principal of Johan Celsing Architektkontor with studios in Stockholm and Malmö.
+He also teaches as a professor of architecture at Stockholm’s KTH Royal Institute of Technology.